benirose/vue-strap/README.md

-# vue-strap
+# vue2-strap3
-Bootstrap components built with Vue.js.
+Bootstrap 3 components built with Vue.js 2.0.

 This repository contains a set of native Vue.js components based on Bootstrap's markup and CSS.
 As a result no dependency on jQuery or Bootstrap's JavaScript is required.
 The only required dependencies are: